 Kate Beaver was born in Baltimore, Maryland, and graduated from Eastern Vocational Technical High School, Class of 1977, also in Baltimore.
 After graduation, she joined the U. S. Army.
-She attended Basic Training at Fort McClellan, Alabama, then was stationed in San Antonio.
+She attended Basic Training at Fort McClellan, Alabama, then was stationed at Fort Sam in San Antonio.
 She became a medic and transferred to Aschaffenburg, Germany.
 Kate attained SP4 while serving in Company D, 3rd Medical Battalion, Marne Division.
 After leaving the Army, Kate moved to Dallas, while there, she worked at a dental office beginning as hygienist’s assistant, and eventually became office manager and payroll clerk.
 Kate worked as a secretary for C. R. Guy Insurance Co. from April 2004-November 2010.

 While in South Dakota in 1986, Kate saw a town named Frazee, Minnesota.
 Frazee was her maiden name, so this piqued her curiosity and led to her lifetime project of researching her family history.
 Having started her genealogy work before the days of computers in everyone’s home, she spent a lot of time in courthouses, libraries, and cemeteries, plus lots of time writing letters and making phone calls.
 Kate is an artist, writer and photographer with a passion for genealogy which led to her interest in history.
 Her over 30 years of genealogy experience, along with her interest in history, naturally led Kate to researching the Caroline Gilbert Hinchee House, and the families that have lived in the house over the years.
 Her office and leadership skills have well-prepared her for her work as Administrative Director of the Caroline Gilbert Hinchee House Restoration Project.